TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 c.
 Senior managers of  the print media  indicate manager, assistant general manager, deputy general manager, general manager, deputy CEO, CEO, deputy executive director, executive director, deputy publisher, publisher, deputy director-general, director-general, vice president, president, responsible person, chief editor, deputy managing editor, managing editor, deputy general director, general director, other similar position, or other individuals reviewed and approved of by the MOC.
 {{< /accordion >}}

-{{< accordion title="Currently or previously serving as professor at foreign university in publishing or related mass communications disciplines" suffix="2." bottomless="true" >}}
+{{< accordion title="Currently or previously serving as professor at foreign university in publishing or related mass communications disciplines." suffix="2." bottomless="true" >}}
 * As a foreign university professor in publishing or mass communications.**Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

-{{< accordion title="Holding doctorate in publishing-related disciplines and receiving international academic prize" suffix="3." bottomless="true" >}}
+{{< accordion title="Holding doctorate in publishing-related disciplines and receiving international academic prize." suffix="3." bottomless="true" >}}

 * Ph.D. in the related fields of publication and a certificate for international academic awards in list of International Academic Research Awards published by Academia Sinica shall.
 {{< /accordion >}}